-THE WAR OF 1812: Bicentennial Re-enactment In Ontario
+THE WAR OF 1812: Bicentennial Reenactment In Ontario - America And Britain's Future

-Canadians who had helped repulse several U.S. invasions in 1812 see the war as their defining victory over U.S. aggression.
-This welded their bond as a separate British colony and began their struggle to self-rule in1864.
+Canadians had helped repel several invasions and see the war as their defining victory over American aggression.

 A Nation And A Company of Nations

 Those who began the war did not know the prophecy of ‘A Nation And A Company Of Nations’ found in Genesis 35:11.

 Those men would have understood that Canada was destined by God to exist as a part of the British Empire.

 Just as The United States of America was to be the prophesied single ‘Nation’ mentioned in that same prophecy.